Edit: Since this post was written, Lendy indeed have gone into administration.

 On the face of it this would seem to be a freeze on outgoings of the accounts, as to pay out money would reduce its assets.

-Co-incidentally, Lendy has been suffering ‘banking issues’ for the past two weeks which has meant it has been unable to process withdrawals – what are the chances?
+Co-incidentally, Lendy has been suffering ‘banking issues’ for the past two weeks.
+This has meant it has been unable to process withdrawals – what are the chances?
 Only now are we getting some disgruntled tweets:

 Still they are making excuses not been paid out for a 100GBP with drawal from 24th April From a cash balance.